Slain nurse's husband sues health care company, alleging it ignored employees' safety concerns

 Grayson's family is also asking for permission to sue the state Judicial Branch, which oversees probation, and the Department of Correction for $25 million in connection with their oversight of Reese.
 The Judicial Branch declined to comment and the Correction Department did not return messages.
 People who want to sue the state need approval of the claims commissioner's office and the legislature.

 The lawsuit also names The Connection, which runs a community treatment program at the halfway house where Grayson was killed.
-Email messages seeking comment were sent to the provider.
+The provider declined to comment on the lawsuit's allegations.

+“The death of Joyce Grayson was a senseless crime, and The Connection continues to mourn her immeasurable loss,” it said in a statement.
+“We will let the legal process address the root causes of this tragedy.”

 Last week, the federal Occupational Safety and Health Administration proposed fining Elara Caring about $161,000 after finding the company failed to protect Grayson.